-Courage is an apostolate of the Roman Catholic Church to assist those with same-sex attractions (SSA).
-Endorsed by the Pontifical Council for the Family, Courage seeks to help persons with SSA develop an interior life of chastity and move beyond the confines of the homosexual identity to a more complete identity in Christ.
+Courage is an apostolate of the Roman Catholic Church to assist those with same-sex attraction.
+Endorsed by the Pontifical Council for the Family, Courage seeks to help people develop an interior life of chastity and move beyond the confines of the homosexual identity to a more complete identity in Christ.

 Courage meetings provide members a place to share their concerns and struggles, to support one another and find support for themselves.
 Strict confidentiality is maintained.

 Five Goals for Courage

 Members strive to live according to the Five Goals for Courage, which are read at the start of each meeting:

 - Live chaste lives in accordance with the Roman Catholic Church’s teaching on homosexuality.
 (Chastity)

 - Dedicate one’s life to Christ through service to others, spiritual reading, prayer, meditation, individual spiritual direction, frequent attendance at Mass, and the frequent reception of the sacraments of Reconciliation and Holy Eucharist.
 (Prayer and Dedication)